rfg-modding/SyncFaction/README.md

     * bat file?
     * create .lnk and edit it programmatically?
 10. rename FF categories as MM/legacy/something, add new for SF mods
+11. test if preserve whitespace works for files like anim_files.xtbl - they should not be formatted/minimized
+12. Fix patch not installing with SF beta
+13. Improvement: second button to launch game via RSL2 (Launcher.exe) or just redirect the current one since we'll all have RSL2 soon
+14. Test .xdelta with newly added files
+15. make xdelta work for managed files
+16. placeholder text when modinfo has no options?

 Unification patch
 * support mods working differently for steam/gog, eg with subfolders